Section 25 of the Constitution of Australia

+Section 25 of the Constitution of Australia relates to the apportionment of seats in the House of Representatives.
+It provides for a state's representation in the House of Representatives to be reduced proportionately if the state excludes people of a certain race from voting.

+Although several states had race-based voting restrictions during the 20th century (particularly applying to Indigenous Australians), the number of voters disenfranchised was too small to affect population counts for the purposes of apportionment under section 24 of the constitution.
+Section 25 has been seen as redundant by some authors given the entrenchment of universal suffrage in Australia and has been proposed for removal by several constitutional reviews.

+Text

-Section 25 of the Constitution of Australia is a provision of the Constitution of Australia headed "Provision as to races disqualified from voting" and providing that "For the purposes of the last section, if by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then, in reckoning the number of the people of the State or of the Commonwealth, persons of that race resident in that State shall not be counted."
+For the purposes of the last section, if by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then, in reckoning the number of the people of the State or of the Commonwealth, persons of that race resident in that State shall not be counted.

 History

-The section was proposed during the concluding stages of the Australian frontier wars in the 1891 constitutional convention by Andrew Inglis Clark, the then Tasmanian Attorney-General.
+The section was proposed during the 1891 constitutional convention by Andrew Inglis Clark, the then Tasmanian Attorney-General.
 Clark adapted the wording from section 2 of the Fourteenth Amendment to the US Constitution, which was introduced in 1868 following the US Civil War during the Reconstruction era and intended to deter states from excluding certain races from voting in the United States of America.
-Unlike section 25 in Australia, however, the US provision made no direct reference to race, and was designed for a different purpose with the Confederate States of America.
-For instance, the population of the Union was 18.5 million around the time of the Reconstruction era, when the 14th Amendment was included as a discretionary provision.
-However, in the Confederacy, the population during the civil war is listed as 5.5 million free and 3.5 million enslaved - which made a clear statement to the confederate states that representative numbers on a federal level would be effected, if they precluded their respective citizens on grounds such as race, on a state level, after their defeat by the Union in 1865.
+Unlike section 25 in Australia, however, the US provision made no direct reference to race.